Raiper34/Construct2-Newgrounds-plugin/README.md

 How to add this to your HTML5 game:
 ----------------------------------
 1. Create a new Newgrounds Game Project
 And in Construct:
-1. Start API (it tooks usually sec, and plugin does not return anything, so you can wait)
+1. Start API (it tooks usually sec, and plugin does not return anything, so you need to wait)
 2. Unlockmedal.

 Do not minify script!